Catel/Catel.Docs/src/vnext/content/getting-started/quick-introduction-for-developers/_index.md

 ### Handling hierarchy and parent/child view models

 Note that Catel is already fully aware of parent/child relations of view models so you don’t have to do anything for this yourself.
 For more information, read nested user controls.

-### Communication between view models

-There are [several methods](../catel-mvvm/view-models/creating-view-model-that-watches-over-other-view-models.md) available to communicate between view models.
-Just make sure that you never directly reference other view model and keep everything loosely coupled.

 ### Resolving views and view models